 The name blockchain largely refers to the structure of the technology.
-Blocks contain data that represents transactions, and when a block is created or “mined,” all the data contained in the block is added to the chain.
+Blocks contain data that represents transactions, and when a block is created or “mined,” all the data contained in the block (several transactions) is added to the chain.
 Permanently.
 All ledgers are updated to recognize this new consensus.
-Blocks are then linked together to form a chain and can be referred back to at any time, hence the name blockchain.
+Blocks are then linked together to form a chain and can be referred to at any time, hence the name blockchain.
 We’ll go over the mining process in an upcoming lesson.

 WHAT MAKES A BLOCKCHAIN?

 Blockchains have two primary security mechanisms: network structure and cryptography.
-In blockchain technology, cryptography is used extensively to sign data to prove that a transaction was approved by the owner of the funds.
+In blockchain technology, cryptography is used extensively to sign data in order to prove that a transaction was approved by the owner of the funds.
 The decentralized structure of network eliminates any central points of failure.
-To compromise an open blockchain network a hacker would have to control a majority of the nodes at the same time.
+To compromise an open blockchain network, a hacker would have to control a majority of the nodes at the same time.
 This makes a network attack very expensive and impractical.

 Once a block is confirmed, the data recorded to the blockchain cannot be removed or edited.
 Each block is stacked upon the previous block.
 The next block must have the preceding block’s hash in order to be added to the chain.
 This assures that the blockchain stays in chronological order, effectively making it tamper-proof.